Celebrate Rosh Hashanah in style with gorgeous homemade gourmet popcorn.

 I lay awake in bed the other night imagining how delicious this apple and honey popcorn would be, and figuring out how to make it, and I couldn’t believe I hadn’t done it before.
 Well, I’ve done it now!

-I really enjoy the food traditions of Rosh Hashanah – the Jewish New Year – especially the apples dipped in honey, because they lend themselves so well to a bit of mixing up, recipe-wise.
+I really enjoy the food traditions of Rosh Hashanah – the Jewish New Year.
+The apples and honey especially seem to lend themselves to a bit of recipe innovation and experimentation.
 Take last year’s apple and honey cookies for instance – all the flavours of the festival in a delicious, sweet, chewy cookie.
-Yum.
 Or have a look at my no-bake apple & honey cake pops.
 Rosh Hashanah on a stick!
 Previously I’ve also made apple and honey cake, apple & honey muffins, and some extremely sticky apple & honey rice crispy cakes.

-I knew it had to be crispy, crunchy, sweet and delicious.
+I knew my gourmet popcorn had to be crispy, crunchy, sweet and delicious.
 It had to taste both unmistakably of honey, but also have a hint of apple.
 After a little experimentation, I think I fulfilled my brief.

-I’ve had to leave the bag in the other room so that I don’t eat the whole lot.
-Mmmmm.
+I had to leave the bag in the other room so that I don’t eat the whole lot.
+My goodness.

 This apple and honey popcorn is incredibly delicious.
 I asked DH to taste it.
 He’s diabetic, and usually doesn’t really go in for sweet stuff at all.
 He had one piece, then immediately helped himself to a second and a third.
-Mmmmmmm.
-Apple & honey-licious 🙂
+An endorsement indeed!

 Obviously, this popcorn is great for snacking.
 Keep some handy for those Yomtov munchies!
 It’s also a fabulous homemade holiday gift – package it in cute gift bags or popcorn cartons and hand it out to friends and family.
 I think it would also be an easy prepare-ahead no-stress dessert, sprinkled over some vanilla ice-cream and drizzled with a little extra honey, to make a quick sundae.

-I haven’t told Kipper about the popcorn yet.
+I haven’t told my daughter Kipper about the popcorn yet.
 Would I be a terrible mother if I saved her from herself by eating it all?